 On-Line Orientation and Get Connected

-There are several important steps that you must complete during Orientation:
+There are several important steps that you must complete:

-This is required in order for you to report your arrival to the U.S. Department of Homeland Security.
+This is required in order for the ISSS office to report your arrival to the U.S. Department of Homeland Security.
 Failure to attend a check-in will result in a hold on your University account, and you will not be able to register for classes.
-Bring the following documents to the check-in:
+Prior to check-in, scan the following documents to the ISSS service account: